MH-PAVEL/Go-TCP-Echo-Server/README.md

 ```
 $ go run main.go 8080
+Server is listening at port :8080
 Serving 127.0.0.1:52344
 ```

-**Terminal 2 (Client)**
+**Terminal 2 (Client using netcat)**

 ```
 $ nc localhost 8080
-Hello
+Hello Server!
-Hello
+Hello Server!
+How are you?
+How are you?
+^C
 ```

 ---

+## Server Behavior

+- **Concurrent Connections**: The server handles multiple clients simultaneously using goroutines
+- **Echo Functionality**: Any data sent to the server is echoed back exactly as received
+- **Connection Logging**: Each client connection is logged with the remote address
+- **Graceful Shutdown**: Connections are properly closed when clients disconnect

+---

 ## Future Improvements

-- Add connection timeouts using `SetDeadline`.
+- Add connection timeouts using `SetDeadline`
-- Limit the number of concurrent connections.
+- Limit the number of concurrent connections
-- Implement message framing (so each message is clearly separated).
+- Implement message framing (so each message is clearly separated)
+- Add configuration file support
+- Implement graceful shutdown with signal handling
-- Log connections and data for debugging.
+- Add metrics and monitoring

 ---